The smallest version of you isn’t always the best version of you!

 You design your own life, body and health rules – My final point is to remind you all that the power lies in you to design your own rules!
 This is why all my programs, but especially my new SELF-CARE bootcamp has been so popular with a completely different energy and vibe to it.
 Women aren’t focusing on the scales, the inches and the weight loss – yes of course that comes to many who improve their eating and become more active.
 And I do believe that eating well and exercising regularly is essential for short term and long term health and strength.
 But because we hand it over to themselves to decide what they eat, do, think, feel, achieve and have to create a healthier, more enjoyable life (we do give them guidelines and things to consider!), women are literally thriving and flourishing left right and centre!
 It considers mind management, habits, consistency, routine, being kinder to themselves, working out how to be more self-motivated to get things done as well as inspiring the girls to wind down more easily, relax guilt free and sleep better.
 Seeing these women think about their bodies and eating and thoughts and lives in a different way as been mind blowing.
 And guess what?
 A different way of thinking has actually helped many women who want to get results, get better results.
 The shift away from self-punishment to self-nourishment has been so powerful so if you’re wanting to move away from the old school way of thinking and be part of the ‘sack the scales’ team and part of the self-care revolution, come and join us!

-The SELF-CARE 28 day online bootcamp kicks off every two weeks, up and coming dates include: Monday 19th June, Monday 3rd July, Monday 17th July, Monday 31st July.
+The SELF-CARE 28 day online bootcamp kicks off every two weeks, up and coming dates include: Monday 17th July, Monday 31st July, Monday 14th August and so on.
 It costs £99 or if you have a friend who has never done a Making Things Easy program before we have a 241 SELF-CARE-BUDDY option!
 Simply book your place, forward us the booking confirmation along with your self-care buddy’s email address and you’re both good to go!